 Low Max Limits

-To ensure they’re financially stable for the foreseeable future, new sports betting sites might limit your bets and your deposit or withdrawal limits.
+New sports betting sites might limit your bets and your deposit or withdrawal limits.
 For example, you might only be able to get a maximum of £100 on a certain horse race, or you might only be able to deposit or withdraw a certain amount from one method of payment.
-It’s frustrating at times but they’ve got to do what they’ve got to do.
 It’s simply your choice whether you’re happy with these conditions or not.

 Customer Support Not 24/7